yearn/yETH/SPECIFICATION.md

 - The contract caches its own yETH balance, which is separated in buckets: pending, streaming and unlocked.
 - Before any change in shares, the stored yETH balance is updated
     - If the balance has increased, it is added to the pending bucket
     - If the balance has decreased, it is subtracted from the pending bucket until it is empty.
-If the bucket is empty, the remainder is subtracted from the unlocked bucket
+If the bucket is empty, the remainder is subtracted from the streaming bucket.
+If that bucket is also empty, the remainder is subtracted from the unlocked bucket
 - At the end of the week, the pending bucket becomes the streaming bucket and a new pending bucket is created
 - The streaming bucket is unlocked linearly during the week
 - User deposits and withdrawals only affect the unlocked bucket